syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup.md

 There are plenty of shapes available in the diagram resource dictionary.
 It takes more time and allows repeated code samples to add all symbols to the stencil.
 To avoid this, the shapes are split and categorized as a list of symbols in the [StencilCategory](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.StencilCategory.html ) class.
 You can add more than one category using the [Categories](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_Categories) property of the stencil class.

-The `Categories` can be mentioned by using the following properties of the `StencilCategory` class,
+The `Categories` can be mentioned by using the following properties of the `StencilCategory` class:

 * Keys: Specifies the static resource key name value of the category collection.
 * Title: Specifies the title that should be displayed as a header of the category collection.